tarwn/lessthandot-hugo/blogs/content/posts/2011-12-20-continuous-delivery-project-deploy-and.md

 ## Smoke Testing the Deployment

 Given how small this site is, the are only a few things I want to test on my deployed site to consider it a success.
-I&#8217;ll want to know that the site is available, that I deployed the version I just finished building, and that some data from the database is being displayed properly.
+I'll want to know that the site is available, that I deployed the version I just finished building, and that some data from the database is being displayed properly.

 Looking through those requirements, I need three things: